jackmansean64/blog/content/posts/Your Money or Your Life Summary/index.md

 We have confused work with paid employment.
 Our needs for stimulation, recognition, growth, contribution, interaction, and meaning are not being met by our jobs.
 Instead, we can redefine work simply as any productive or purposeful activity, with paid employment being just one such example.
 This frees us from the false assumption that our paid employment should also provide us with our sense of meaning, purpose, and fulfilment.

 Redefining work in this way:
-- **Increases choices**: In selecting work and your identity around your job.
+- **Increases choices** in selecting work and your identity around your job.
 - **Allows us to work from the inside out**: For most people, there's a subtle yet pervasive irresponsibility that comes with work, a sense that we are always doing someone else's bidding.
 If we think that what we do to make money is who we are, we end up adopting whatever pattern allows us to best survive in the role we find ourselves in.
 - **Makes us life designers, not just wage earners:** Our job becomes school, school becomes play, work becomes self expression.
 You are your own boss, whether you're paid or not, and you can carve out your own path.
 - **Adds life to our retirement:** Retirement doesn't mean you stop working.
 It means you can stop working for money.